factset/open-source-governance/README.md

 There are a few tasks that will need to be completed prior to joining the FactSet organization as an employee or outside collaborator.

-Some tasks are requirements while others will simply make your experience, and that of others, better.
+Some tasks are requirements stemming from corporate policies while others will improve your experience, and the experience of others in our organization.

 ### Setup Two-factor Authentication

 > **Required**

-All accounts belonging to the `factset` organization must have [2FA authentication enabled with GitHUb](https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/).
+Please setup your GitHub account with [2FA authentication enabled with GitHUb](https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/).

 ### Use Full Name in Your Profile

 <img align="right" alt="Mentioning an organization member." src="/images/mention.png">

-Through your [profile settings page](https://github.com/settings/profile) please use your full name on your public profile so that it's easy for members within the organization, and non-organization contributors, to find you.
+On your [profile settings page](https://github.com/settings/profile) please use your full name on your public profile so that it's easy for members within the organization, and non-organization contributors, to find you.

 An example of using a person's first name to discover them using [GitHub's _mention_ feature](https://blog.github.com/2011-03-23-mention-somebody-they-re-notified/).

-## Setting Up a Project
+## Setup a Project

 Once you have a new project on FactSet's organization (created through FactSet's _Open Source Code Use Policy_ process), it's time to get your project setup with a few things to make your life easier.

 ### Developer Tooling

-To make third-party contributions easier to accept, while also maintaining a high quality project, there are numerous tools that can be installed onto your project to provide continuous feedback on project quality, security, team health, etc.
+You may setup your project with several platforms to provide your team with feedback on code quality, security, team health, etc.

-Please feel free to reach out to the [@cid-support](https://github.com/orgs/factset/teams/cid-support/members) team, or read through our [**Developer Tooling Guide**](./developer-tooling.md), to get your project setup with one of the many available platforms listed below:
+FactSet’s Continuous Integration and Delivery (CID) team provides some support for the following platforms:

-- Continuous Integration and Deployment - [Circle CI](https://github.com/marketplace/circleci)
+- Continuous Integration, Delivery, and Deployment - [Circle CI](https://github.com/marketplace/circleci)
 - Code Coverage - [CodeCov](https://github.com/marketplace/codecov)
 - Automated Dependency Updates - [Renovate](https://github.com/marketplace/renovate)
 - Security Scanning - [Snyk](https://github.com/marketplace/snyk)
 - Team Health and Analytics - [DeepAffect](https://github.com/marketplace/deepaffects)

+Please feel free _@mention_ the [`@cid-support`](https://github.com/orgs/factset/teams/cid-support/members) team to enable these platforms for your project.

+For additional guidance on using these platforms please see our [**Developer Tooling**](./developer-tooling.md) guide.

-If you feel your team could benefit from integration with a platform not listed above reach out to the [@cid-support](https://github.com/orgs/factset/teams/cid-support/members) team and we'll work with you to meet your project's needs.
+If you feel your team could benefit from integration with a platform not listed above, please reach out to the [`@cid-support`](https://github.com/orgs/factset/teams/cid-support/members) team and we'll work with you to meet your project's needs.

 ### Developer Extensions

-To further improve your productivity while working with FactSet's Open Source projects consider getting setup with the following browser extensions:
+To further improve your productivity consider installing the following browser extensions:

 - Inline Code Intelligence - [Sourcegraph](https://about.sourcegraph.com/)